Do You Need a Deed to Sell a House in Texas?

 Are there any special considerations for selling inherited property in Texas?

 Inherited properties might need probate proceedings.
-You’ll need the executor’s deed and maybe a court order to complete the sale.
+You’ll need the executor’s deed and a court order to complete the sale.
 Check on property taxes and any existing liens.

 What is the process for transferring property titles in Texas?